Little King's Story: Building

-In Little King's Story, player controls the new king, Corobo.
+In Little King's Story, the player controls the new king, Corobo.
 With his undeniable charm and control, he issues various orders to citizens.
-Though starting in what is essentially a cluttered field, player begins to upgrade the kingdom of Alpoko with activities such as treasure hunting and fighting.
-Within a few hours, player is able to purchase and institute various buildings, training facilities, and other castle commodities, while the population steadily grows.
-All important stats such as population and finances are tracked constantly through an easily accessible menu system.
+Though starting in what is essentially a cluttered field, the player begins to upgrade the kingdom of Alpoko through activities such as treasure hunting and fighting.
+Within a few hours, the player is able to purchase and institute various buildings, training facilities, and other castle commodities, while the population steadily grows.
+All important stats, such as population and finances, are tracked through an easily accessible menu system.

 When walking around, Corobo is able to select any citizen to follow him.
-Afterward, the player is able to issue commands to each citizen, including actions such as digging and fighting.
-While the player can have a group of people follow him, he can only issue commands to one citizen at a time.
-Early in the game, the player has the option to buy a podium that allows the player to gather choice citizens without walking around and searching for them.
+Afterward, commands can be issued to each citizen, including actions such as digging and fighting.
+While a group of people can follow him, commands can only be issued to one citizen at a time.
+Early in the game, the player has the option to buy a podium that allows selected citizens to be gathered without walking around and searching for them.

 Corobo's followers are initially very limited and weak in capability; however, this is quickly corrected when training facilities are built.
 At that point, the player can send his citizens into the buildings and change them into a different type of worker.
 The game offers different jobs for civilians, including but not limited to soldier, carpenter, peasant, farmer, and hunter.
 Each job allows citizens different capabilities and weaknesses.
 For example, a farmer is exceptional at field work and digging, but is a poor fighter, while soldiers are strong but lack the ability to traverse environmental obstacles.
 Corobo is also able to converse with his followers whenever he desires, though it usually only produces small talk.

 Outside of the main story, side quests are widely available via a suggestion box in the town square.
 Courtesy of varied civilian complaints, Corobo can accept missions that range from fetch quests to hunting and fighting that allow him to keep his public satisfied and increase finances.
 On some days, players are actually unable to do much due to events such as celebrations.
 After conquering a rival land, for example, the next day a massive parade is held in Alpoko.
 During this day, commanding people is a futile effort as they are too busy enjoying themselves.
 Saving progress can only be done in the kingdom.